5. Freedom for Big Tech

 - Lower existing standards.
 Britain is currently signed up to the EU’s General Data Protection Regulation (GDPR), which is regarded as a gold standard agreement for online privacy.
 The US dislikes these regulations, as it has made clear in public and in the leaked papers (see below).68

 - Prevent the development and introduction of new standards.
 The many issues posed by the rapid expansion of the online world and digital giants into every area of our lives are complex and few have simple answers.
 There is a need for public debate and exploration of ideas by policymakers.
 Trade rules must not be used to simply shut that debate down.
 For instance, politicians are now looking at ways of holding corporations to account for failing to tackle fake news online.
-But Trump has been clear that he wants to make such action impossible under a US deal.
+But the US has been clear that it wants to make such action impossible under a US deal.